-The Title IX Coordinator or Campus Safety will assist a complainant, at the complainant's request, in contacting local law enforcement and will cooperate with law enforcement agencies if a complainant decides to pursue the criminal process.
-A complainant has the right to notify, or decline to notify law enforcement, under VAWA.
+The Title IX Coordinator or Campus Safety will assist a reporting party, at the reporting party's request, in contacting local law enforcement and will cooperate with law enforcement agencies if a reporting party decides to pursue the criminal process.
+A reporting party has the right to notify, or decline to notify law enforcement, under VAWA.
 Felonies reported to the College (except to confidential resources), however, must be reported to law enforcement by the College, as required by Ohio law (Ohio Revised Code 2921.22).
-Under most circumstances, the complainant may decline to participate in a law enforcement investigation.
+Under most circumstances, the reporting party may decline to participate in a law enforcement investigation.

 The College's policy, definitions, and burden of proof may differ from Ohio criminal law.
-A complainant may seek resolution through the College's resolution process, may pursue criminal action, may choose one but not the other, or may choose both options.
+A reporting party may seek resolution through the College's resolution process, may pursue criminal action, may choose one but not the other, or may choose both options.
 Neither law enforcement's determination whether or not to prosecute a respondent nor the outcome of any criminal prosecution are determinative of whether Prohibited Conduct has occurred under this policy.
 Proceedings under this policy may be carried out prior to, or concurrent with, civil or criminal proceedings off campus.

 At the request of law enforcement, the College may agree to briefly defer its Title IX fact gathering until after the evidence gathering stage of a criminal investigation.
-The College will nevertheless communicate with the complainant regarding Title IX rights, procedural options and the implementation of interim measures to assure safety and well-being.
+The College will nevertheless communicate with the reporting party regarding Title IX rights, procedural options and the implementation of interim measures to assure safety and well-being.
 The College will promptly resume its Title IX fact gathering as soon as it is informed that law enforcement has completed its initial gathering of evidence.
 The College may not, by federal law, wait to address reports of sexual and gender-based harassment and violence until any external legal processes are resolved.